 On September 18, 2020, the Board of Directors authorized a \$2.0 million increase to our stock repurchase plan ("Repurchase Plan"), thus bringing the total authorized repurchase amount to \$12.0 million.
 On March 12, 2021, the Board of Directors authorized an additional \$3.0 million increase to the Repurchase Plan, thus bringing the total authorized repurchase amount to \$15.0 million.
+On January 14, 2022, the Board of Directors authorized an additional \$3.0 million increase to the Repurchase Plan, thus bringing the total authorized repurchase amount to \$18.0 million.
 Under the Repurchase Plan, we may, from time to time, purchase shares of our common stock, depending upon market conditions, in open market or privately negotiated transactions.
+The Fourth Amendment to the Credit Agreement with Wells Fargo effective February 13, 2024, currently prohibits most stock repurchases (see Note F).
+As a result, until that restriction is modified or removed, we do not intend to purchase our shares other than our longstanding practice of purchasing shares from our employees in exchange for paying the employees' withholding tax requirements upon vesting of restricted stock held by the employee.

-Treasury Stock repurchases for the year ended June 30, 2021 were as follows:
+Treasury Stock repurchases for the year ended June 30, 2024 were as follows:

-Total Cost (in Shares Average Cost thousands) Shares purchased under Repurchase Plan 385,822 \$ 8.28 \$ 3,197 Shares acquired in connection with stock option exercises 30,442 9.95 303 Shares acquired from employees for restricted stock vesting 47,228 13.69 647 Total 463,492 \$ 4,147
+Total Cost (in

+Shares Average Cost thousands)

+Shares purchased under Repurchase Plan \$ \$ -

+Shares acquired from employees for restricted stock vesting 37,128 5.96 221

+Total 37,128 \$ 221

-Treasury Stock repurchases for the year ended June 30, 2020 were as follows:
+Treasury Stock repurchases for the year ended June 30, 2023 were as follows:

-Total Cost (in Shares Average Cost thousands) Shares purchased under Repurchase Plan 400,787 \$ 8.25 \$ 3,305 Shares acquired in connection with stock option exercises Shares acquired from employees for restricted stock vesting 61,913 7.14 442 Total 462,700 \$ 3,747
+Total Cost (in

+Shares Average Cost st thousands)

+Shares purchased under Repurchase Plan 140,812 \$ 9.19 \$ 1,294

+Shares acquired from employees for restricted stock vesting 23,587 8.86 209

+Total 164,399 \$ 1,503